Cursea/Igloo-tech-challenge/README.md

 #### Notes

-There will be some unit tests (using Jest) shortly..
+The app has unit tests (using Jest & Supertest) which can be run with with node `npm run test`.